Mask on yourself

 One step at a time, with one foot in order

 As Peterson says, one foot in order, one foot in chaos.
-One you have a good foothold in the order the chaos of life will bring only possibilities.
-Taleb calls this “anti-fragility”.
+Once you have a good foothold in order, the chaos of life brings only possibilities.
+Taleb calls this “anti-fragility.”
 You bend under the wind of change but never break because your life is in order.

-Which is exactly what zen is about.
-And then start taking steps.
+That’s what zen is about.
+Take steps.
 No matter how small.
-One step after another.
-Just take care of today.
-And don’t worry about tomorrow.
-Do your best now.
-Whatever is going on you can improve it.
-Instead of thinking what could be better – apply the change.
-Start spreading the order around you.
+Take care of today.
+Don’t worry about tomorrow.
+Whatever is going on, you can improve it.
+Instead of thinking what could be better — apply the change.

 No expectations